-With rising security incidents, compliance violations, compromised domains, etc. - the ability to mitigate risks and protect your shared files from unauthorized access is a lifesaver.
+With rising security incidents, compliance violations, and compromised domains, the ability to mitigate risks and protect your shared files from unauthorized access is a lifesaver.

 - Compromised domains

 Your files are severely exposed if your partner gets compromised.
-You might have shared files containing Intellectual Property (IP), Personally Identifiable Information (PII), or sensitive information that could put your organization at risk.
+You might have shared files containing intellectual property, personally identifiable information, or sensitive information that could put your organization at risk.
 Not being able to deter the attack on your partner’s domain could result in the infiltration of your organizational data.

 - Discontinued partnerships